RathnavelSubramaniam/react_2024/README.md

 ## Announcements
-- Syllabus for Web Development with JavaScript given.
+- Syllabus for Front End Development with React given.
 - Have to take up  Knowledge check after each concepts.
 - Coding Activity and Coding Assignments to be submitted within stipulated time.